GaloisInc/smaccmpilot-org/pages/software/commsec-overview.md

 [custom serialization protocol](https://github.com/GaloisInc/gidl) called GIDL for with Ivory and Haskell backends.
 In SMACCMPilot, GIDL replaces MAVLink.

-We have also implemented a implemented a light-weight encapsulation format that can be used with GIDL (or MAVLink) to protect against forgery, replay attacks, and snooping.
-The changes result in an overhead of 16 bytes of additional bandwidth use per message frame, which is potentially composed of many message.
+We have also implemented a implemented a lightweight encapsulation format that can be used with GIDL (or MAVLink) to protect against forgery, replay attacks, and snooping.
+The changes result in an overhead of 16 bytes of additional bandwidth use per message frame, which is potentially composed of many messages.
 The computational overhead is dominated by encryption and decryption operations for each message send and receive.

-The design constraints for the crypto is made with the following constraints in mind:
+The design constraints for the crypto are made with the following constraints in mind:

 * Costs, in terms of computational overhead and bandwidth, must be kept low.
 * Availability of the communications medium must not be eliminated by unexpected power-cycles.